andrew-garfield101/writ/README.md

 Every resolution is confidence-scored.
 High confidence (≥ 0.85) auto-resolves.
 Low confidence escalates with structured context for human or orchestrator review.
 Conflicts are structured JSON — not `<<<<` markers — so orchestrator agents can resolve them programmatically.

 The resolution pipeline is layered and auditable.
 Spec-aware resolution uses writ's first-class spec and seal metadata — file scope, acceptance criteria, design notes — to make informed decisions that no other VCS can make.
 Post-merge verification catches structural damage automatically — duplicate definitions, unbalanced delimiters, content loss, leftover conflict markers — before bad merges reach the working tree.
-Content traceability ensures every line in merged output traces back to an input.
+Content traceability ensures every line in merged output traces back to an input — novel content from bugs or hallucinations is detected and rejected.

 Merge ordering is optimized automatically: specs that touch disjoint files merge first, minimizing conflict complexity for the overlapping cases that follow.